FValetudie/visit-card-generator/README.md

 Also, this popup could be more user-friendly, prettier, better with user experience...

-## What I would do differently is I started over

 ## Libraries and shortcuts

 To work on this exercise, I used several libraries.